Bite (film)

-Bite is a 2015 body horror film written and directed by Chad Archibald and starring Elma Begovic, Annette Wozniak, Denise Yuen, Jordan Gray, Lawrene Denkers, Barry Birnberg, Daniel Klimitz, Tianna Nori, and Caroline Palmer.
-It was produced by Black Fawn Films and Breakthrough Entertainment.
-The plot is about a young woman who is bitten by a waterborne insect while in Costa Rica and suffers horrifying and transformative consequences.
+Bite is a 2015 Canadian body horror film written and directed by Chad Archibald, and starring Elma Begovic, Annette Wozniak, Denise Yuen, Jordan Gray, Lawrene Denkers, Barry Birnberg, Daniel Klimitz, Tianna Nori, and Caroline Palmer.
+It was produced by Black Fawn Films, MGM Productions and Scream Factory, and Breakthrough Entertainment.
+The plot is about a young woman who is bitten by a waterborne insect whilst in Costa Rica and suffers horrifying and transformative consequences.

 Plot

 Casey (Elma Begovic) celebrates her bachelorette party with her friends Kirsten and Jill in Costa Rica.
-Casey gets bitten by an insect at one point during the trip, but is too preoccupied to take note, thinking of it as an ordinary bite.
-She is second-guessing her impending wedding to her fiancé Jared Kennedy, and exasperated with Jared's mother, who happens to be Casey’s landlord.
-After returning home, her body mutates gradually, her senses get worse, she is no longer able to feed herself, and she is plagued by nightmares.
-When she wakes up one day, there are insect eggs in her apartment.
-Jared's mother invades Casey's apartment to angrily challenge her about her plans to marry her son, but Casey kills her by spitting acid.
-Her friend Kirsten is very worried and visits Casey, but Casey also kills her when Kirsten finds the body of Mrs. Kennedy and panics.
+She is second-guessing her impending wedding to her fiancé Jared Kennedy and is exasperated with Jared's mother, who happens to be Casey’s landlord.
+Casey gets bitten by an insect at one point during the trip but is too preoccupied to take notice, brushing it off as an ordinary bug bite.
+After returning home, her body begins to mutate gradually, her senses become abnormally acute, she can no longer tolerate the taste of food, and she is plagued by nightmares.
+When she wakes up one day, she finds there are insect eggs all over her apartment.
+Jared's mother invades Casey's apartment to angrily challenge her about her plans to marry her son, but Casey kills her when she instinctively spits acid into her face during an argument.
+Noticing she hasn't seen Casey for days, Kirsten becomes very worried and visits her, but Casey ends up killing her as well when she finds the body of Mrs. Kennedy and panics.

-Casey's friend Jill is actually in love with Jared, and she stole Casey's engagement ring in Costa Rica, letting Casey believe that she had a one-night stand.
-In fact, Casey was forced into sex while drunk against her will, and Jill recorded the act.
-Jill shows Jared the pictures of Casey kissing the other man and seduces Jared into sex in her car.
-Casey overhears the two of them due to her mutating sense of hearing.
-Jill enters Casey's apartment and is overpowered by Casey and tied to a chair.
-When she wakes up, a heavily transformed Casey forces her to watch the videos of her rape.
-She also forces Jill to call for Jared, who then enters the apartment.
-Casey kills Jill, causing a fight between Jared and her.
-Although Jared is able to kill Casey, he is seriously injured by a sting.
-He drags himself back to his apartment and tries to make an emergency call from his mobile, but fails.
+It is revealed that Jill is in love with Jared and deeply resents Casey for being engaged to him.
+In reality, she has been attempting to sabotage their relationship since Costa Rica, where she stole Casey’s engagement ring and got her drunk so she'd sleep with other men at the party (which Jill recorded to make it look like Casey cheated on him).
+Jill shows Jared the footage and seduces him.
+Thanks to her heightened senses, Casey hears the two as they have sex in Jill's car and becomes enraged.
+Later, when Jill enters Casey's apartment, she is overpowered and tied to a chair.
+When she wakes up, a heavily transformed Casey forces her to watch more of the footage, revealing that she had recorded one of the men taking Casey to his room to rape her after she'd become too drunk to fight back.
+After confronting Jill about her betrayal, Casey forces her to call for Jared, who then rushes into the apartment.
+Casey kills Jill in front of him, and the two begin to fight.
+Although Jared is able to impale Casey, he is gravely injured when she uses her newly-grown tail to sting him.
+He drags himself back to his apartment and tries to make an emergency call, but fails.